 > Click on the title page above or the PDF icon below to download the PDF Triumphs of the Heart poetry book which will open in a separate window.

-Paula chronologically ordered this collection of 92 poems into 3 chapters with moon titles as allegory.
-A large portion of the poems is biographical in nature.
+Paula ordered this collection of 92 poems chronologically into three chapters with moon titles as allegory.
+A large portion of the poems are biographical in nature.

 The Dark Side of the Moon is the first section and represents poems written in the 1960s and 1970s.
 As indicated they are mostly dark and introspective observations.
 They are the writings of a young girl surviving in the big city for the first time.
 A lot of her poems were written on the job on bar napkins between shifts.
 They contain the usual artistic “angst” and the search for self and deeper meaning.
 It also covers the time when her younger sister Amy commits suicide, a time of great family strife.